 Now that you understand how certain foods impact your gut, you can take better care of it.
 In turn, your new and improved healthy gut will support your overall health and well-being.

-If you’d like to give your gut some extra TLC, Cymbiotika's gut supplements can help.
+If you’d like to give your gut some extra TLC, Cymbiotika's gut supplements like apple cider vinegar pills to probiotic capsules can help.
 We offer a wide range of high-quality supplements, including:

 - Liposomal Sulforaphane Matrix – This powerful supplement has been shown to support cellular detoxification, reduce free radical damage, and lower inflammation.
 It can also help your body neutralize toxins, whether they come from the environment or some of these gut-harming foods.

-- Cymbiotika Shilajit - Black Gold – Our Shilajit Black Gold is a beneficial adaptogen that has been shown to enhance metabolism and give your cells more energy.
+- Shilajit Resin – Our Shilajit Black Gold Mineral Resin is a beneficial adaptogen that has been shown to enhance metabolism and give your cells more energy.
 This ancient super nutrient is heralded by Ayurvedic and European medicines alike.
 It’s rich in antioxidants, enzymes, and vitamins that can improve your overall health, including your gut health.

 At Cymbiotika, we believe that your body deserves the very best.
 That’s why all of our exceptional supplements are made in the USA with organic, vegan ingredients to improve your digestive health.
 Learn how Cymbiotika can help you become your healthiest version today!